CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

     destinations.
   - Because SPAN and ERSPAN are done in hardware, eth0 is not supported as a destination.
-  - For Mellanox Spectrum switches, Cumulus Linux supports only a single SPAN destination in atomic mode or three SPAN destinations in non-atomic mode.
+  - For Spectrum switches, Cumulus Linux supports only a single SPAN destination in atomic mode or three SPAN destinations in non-atomic mode.
   - Multiple rules (SPAN sources) can point to the same SPAN